fawaskoya/superlist-clone/replit.md

-# KBN Superlist
+# TaskFlow

 ## Overview

-KBN Superlist is a production-ready, comprehensive task management and collaboration platform.
+TaskFlow is a production-ready, comprehensive task management and collaboration platform.
 It allows users to organize work across multiple bilingual, RTL-supported workspaces, create task lists, manage tasks with subtasks and comments, and leverage AI for enhanced productivity.
 The project aims to deliver a modern, intuitive user experience inspired by leading productivity tools.

 ## User Preferences